shot by: Joyce Wong (ms_jwong)

 • The mixture may be a little runnier than most shortbread recipes because I added more milk.
 I find it’s easier to pipe out, but it does make the cookie expand a little more so use a smaller nozzle if you want.

 • I had to ‘double’ bag my piping bag because the first 2 times I made these cookies the batter was so thick it burst my piping bag.

-• I baked these biscuits 3 times before I ended up on the right size cookie which suited me best.
+• I had to make these biscuits 3 times – before I ended up on the right size cookie which suited me best.
 Don’t be disappointed if you don’t like your first batch, they will still taste the same.
 Just make some adjustments to the nozzle size for next time.

-• Instead of vanilla extract, you can use lemon zest to flavor the shortbread if you want.
+• Instead of vanilla extract, you can use lemon zest or orange rind to flavor the shortbread if you want.